 Livestock shall be excluded from the buffers and associated watercourses and bodies of water.

-Mowing shall be limited to: once per calendar year for buffers that are 35-feet wide; or three times per calendar year for buffers that are 100-feet wide.
+Mowing shall be limited to three times per calendar year.

 Earth-disturbing activities, plowing, and dumping are prohibited (however, tree planting; streambank restoration; forest management in accordance with Virginia’s Forestry Best Management Practices for Water Quality Guide; archaeological investigations; and restoration, reconstruction, and maintenance of documented historic landscapes on historic properties are permissible).